oladayosolomon/oladayosolomon.github.io/_pages/about.md

 News
 =====
+• 2026-06-11, The manuscript entitled " A Two-Stage Evolutionary Framework with Structural–Parametric Decoupling for Sparse Large-Scale Multi-Objective Optimization" has been accepted by Expert Systems with Applications.\
 • 2026-03-21, The manuscript entitled " Measuring Intrinsic Dimension of Multiobjective Landscapes and Dimensionality-Reduced Neuroevolution of Deep Reinforcement Learning" has been accepted by GECCO 2026.\
 • 2026-02-26, The manuscript entitled " Actionable counterfactual explanation generation via multi-objective optimization" has been accepted by Engineering Applications of Artificial Intelligence. \
 • 2026-02-24, The manuscript entitled " Evolutionary Reinforcement Learning with Weight-Freezing and Markov Blanket-Based Dimensionality Reduction" has been accepted by Swarm and Evolutionary Computation. \